mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-10. ## 🔹 bool commit(AsyncClientClass &aClient, const Firestore::Parent &parent, Writes &writes)
+10. ## 🔹 String commit(AsyncClientClass &aClient, const Firestore::Parent &parent, Writes &writes)

+Commits a transaction, while optionally updating documents.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".